 Making Communities & Public Places Safe for Women & Children

-To meet the objective to eliminate violence against all women and children in the public and private spheres and to make the public places safe for them (SDG-5), different activities are undertaken.
+To meet the objective of eliminating violence against all women and children in the public and private spheres and to make the public places safe for them (SDG-5), different activities are undertaken.

 Adolescent girls conduct safety audit of the public places and their neighborhoods through a participatory exercise called safety mapping.
 Safety audit consists of a group of young women and girls walking in public spaces of their neighbourhood (a street, a public square, a park, etc.) to identify the physical and social characteristics that make these places safe or unsafe.
 The concerns of safety are identiﬁed and suggestive mitigation measures are reported through Charter of Demands (CoDs) before appropriate authorities.

-Community awareness building through street plays, wall paintings and observation of days to eliminate practices like child marriage, child marriage etc.
+- Community awareness building through street plays, wall paintings and observation of days to eliminate practices like child marriage, child labour etc.